 - Many women have found useful a sarong, which is usable in various ways.

-- a stretch clothesline for drying laundry in one's bathroom, and a pancake-sized rubber sink stopper to facilitate doing one's laundry in hotel sinks
+- For each room, a clothesline for drying laundry in one's bathroom, and a small-pancake-sized rubber sink stopper to facilitate doing one's laundry in hotel sinks.
+This is the kind of stopper we mean: http://www.amazon.com/Rubber-Sink-Stopper-431125/dp/B000DZD3QA; just pack it flat (like between books) so that it doesn't get bent.

 - a few large (2-gallon works best), zippered, plastic bags, for those times when you may have damp swimsuits or laundry that nonetheless need to be packed in a suitcase when we leave one hotel for another

-- a good pocket knife: like a Swiss Army knife or the equivalent.
+- a few of us should have a good pocket knife: like a Swiss Army knife or the equivalent.
 Make sure it's sturdy enough for cutting fruit, cheese, and salami.
-(And pack this, obviously, in your checked baggage.)
+(And pack this, obviously, in your checked baggage.
+Not everyone needs one of these; having a few in the group would suffice.)

 - small flashlight (with batteries, of course; some archaeological sites we will be visiting have darkened alcoves, ceilings, or wells).
 Some of us have used headlamps to good effect.